ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

 Ambry Genetics RCV002392946 SCV002670637 likely pathogenic Hereditary cancer-predisposing syndrome 2020-05-13 criteria provided, single submitter clinical testing The p.I255F variant (also known as c.763A>T), located in coding exon 6 of the TP53 gene, results from an A to T substitution at nucleotide position 763.
 The isoleucine at codon 255 is replaced by phenylalanine, an amino acid with highly similar properties.
 This variant is in the DNA binding domain of the TP53 protein and is reported to have loss of transactivation in yeast based assays (IARC TP53 database: Kato S et al. Proc.
 Natl.
 Acad.
 Sci.
 USA 2003 Jul;100:8424-9).
 Studies conducted in human cell lines indicate this alteration has a dominant negative effect and is deficient at growth suppression (Kotler E et al. Mol.
 Cell 2018 Jul;71:178-190.e8; Giacomelli AO et al. Nat.
 Genet.
 2018 Oct;50:1381-1387).
 This alteration has been reported in a cohort of individuals diagnosed with breast cancer (Alsner J et al. Clin.
 Cancer Res.
 2000 Oct;6(10):3923-31), and has numerous somatic observations (cancerhotspots.org; IARCTP53 database).
 This amino acid position is well conserved in available vertebrate species.
-In addition, the in silico prediction for this alteration is inconclusive.
+In addition, this alteration is predicted to be deleterious by in silico analysis.
 Based on the majority of available evidence to date, this variant is likely to be pathogenic.

-German Consortium for Hereditary Breast and Ovarian Cancer, University Hospital Cologne RCV000785451 SCV000924023 likely pathogenic Neoplasm of ovary 2018-12-01 no assertion criteria provided research
+German Consortium for Hereditary Breast and Ovarian Cancer, University Hospital Cologne RCV000785451 SCV000924023 likely pathogenic Ovarian neoplasm 2018-12-01 no assertion criteria provided research

 The information on this website is not intended for direct diagnostic use or medical decision-making without review by a genetics professional.
 Individuals should not change their health behavior solely on the basis of information contained on this website.
 Neither the University of Utah nor the National Institutes of Health independently verfies the submitted information.
 If you have questions about the information contained on this website, please see a health care professional.